jsshargel/EDR-Home-Lab-Using-LimaCharlie-and-Sliver/README.md

 #

 - After that is finished we will set up a LimaCharlie account and install a sensor onto our endpoint machine.
-This will enable us to monitor what is happening on our compromised Windows VM.
+- This will enable us to monitor what is happening on our compromised Windows VM via LimaCharlie.

 <img width="752" alt="Screenshot 2024-09-09 085906" src="https://github.com/user-attachments/assets/5249c2b2-da26-4cc1-87bd-579b62ff8783">